Use Salesforce As a Content Source

 Data Deletion and SU Index

-• Knowledge: Except for Knowledge objects, data deleted from the Salesforce org is purged from the SearchUnify index within three years.
+For all objects except knowledge, the data deleted from the Salesforce org is removed from the SearchUnify index within three years.